shareefshareef/alphabets/README.md

 # alphabets

-this program takes the text and print it in  patterns vertically
+this program takes the text and print it in  pattern form  vertically
-|useless program dont waste your time here